zama-ai/concrete-ml/docs/deep-learning/fhe_assistant.md

 **Error message**: `this [N]-bit value is used as an input to a table lookup`

-**Cause**: This error can occur when `rounding_threshold_bits` is not used and accumulated intermediate values in the computation exceed 16-bits.
-The most common approaches to fix this issue are:
+**Cause**: This error can occur when `rounding_threshold_bits` is not used and accumulated intermediate values in the computation exceed 16 bits.

 **Possible solutions**: